grayerbeard/energyMaster/README.md

 ## Raspberry Pi system

 I used my Rpi4 4GB in an Argon M2 Case From Pimorini see https://shop.pimoroni.com/products/argon-one-m-2-case-for-raspberry-pi-4
-   ... but many other R Pi versions should be OK as "BruceHobbies explains below.
+   ... but many other R Pi versions should be OK as "BruceHobbies" explains below.

-I put the CT in our Consumer unit and ran a two core cable from the CT to the PZEM which was in a nearby room.
+I put the CT in our Consumer unit and ran a two core cable from the CT to the PZEM which was in a nearby room, then wired the RS$% to the USB dongle.

 # Software Installation
 ## Step 1: Setup the Raspberry Pi Operating System.